terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

 **Note 2:** After the deploy, to prevent the project quota error described in the [Troubleshooting guide](../docs/TROUBLESHOOTING.md#project-quota-exceeded), we recommend that you request 50 additional projects for the **projects step service account** created in this step.

+**Note 3:** In case GitLab variables are not being created on Gitlab repositories, it may be related to the existence of Access Token in both User/Group profile and in the repo settings.
+The deploy will [fail](../docs/TROUBLESHOOTING.md#error-repository-not-found).

+**Note 4:** If the GitLab pipelines fail in 0-bootstrep or next steps, you may need to disable `Limit access to this project` in the CICD Runner repository.
+For more details see [fail](../docs/TROUBLESHOOTING.md#gitlab-pipelines-access-denied)

 ## Deploying step 1-org